South Downs Way, looking toward Beachy Head

 Even with good shoes, Lauren also developed several nasty blisters by the halfway point.
 There’s not much fun in that.
 The South Downs Way is not easy on the feet — plan your daily distances with that in mind!

 The other challenge with this particular trail is that while the path runs along the top of the hills, the towns and villages don’t.
 Sometimes the trail will naturally drop down into a valley and go through a village as it does so, but most of the time you’ll be up for a steep off-trail detour to get to accommodation or lunch stops.
-These detours can easily be a mile or two each way, which definitely adds up.
+These detours can easily be a mile or more way, which definitely adds up.

 All of that said, the South Downs Way is a spectacular walk.
 Views are often genuinely stunning, stretching to the ocean in one direction and over attractive valleys and farmland in the other.
 The trek over the Seven Sisters and Beachy Head is pure postcard material.